-- Doing things when you’re drunk that you go on to seriously regret
+- Doing things when you’re drunk that you seriously regret in the morning

-- Missing an appointment because of a hangover
+- Missing a lecture/appointment because of a hangover

-- Binge drinking (going without alcohol for some time, and then drinking excessively in one period)
+- Binge drinking i.e staying sober for a while then excessively drinking in one go

 - Half a pint of beer or cider = 1.5 units